fastai/diffusion-nbs/suggested_tools.md

 People in the community have rushed to create new interfaces with additional advanced options for generation.
 For example, [this stable diffusion webui](https://github.com/sd-webui/stable-diffusion-webui) by hlky has a choice of several slick interfaces.
 It has tabs for multiple tasks, batch functionality, integration of things like textual inversion, support for managing a number of model versions and much more.
 Settings are saved in the metadata of the resulting images, making it easy to access or share your favourite presets.
 This is great for running SD locally, but there is also a [colab notebook](https://colab.research.google.com/github/altryne/sd-webui-colab/blob/main/Stable_Diffusion_WebUi_Altryne.ipynb) if you'd prefer to use Google's GPUs.
+The [InvokeAI Stable Diffusion toolkit](https://invoke-ai.github.io/InvokeAI/) is another new alternative worth exploring, and features a number of tools as well as optimizations for running locally with as little as 4GB RAM.

 The other notable mention in terms of local interfaces is Softology's ['Visions of Chaos'](https://softology.pro/voc.htm) tool, which makes it fairly easy to run a stagering number different notebooks/pipelines locally on Windows.